 Mission: Boulder Food Rescue works to create a more just and less wasteful food system.
 We do this through the sustainable redistribution of healthy food to low-income communities while educating each other about food justice.

-History: Boulder Food Rescue (BFR) was developed in 2011 by Caleb Phillips, Becky Higbee, Nora Lecesse, Helen Katich, and Hana Dansky.
+History: Boulder Food Rescue (BFR) was developed in 2011 by Caleb Phillips, Becky Higbee, Nora Lecesse, Helen Katich, and Hayden Dansky.
 In University of Colorado research conducted by two of BFR’s five founding members, they discovered that enough food is thrown away or otherwise wasted each day to feed everyone who goes hungry in Boulder and Broomfield Counties.

 The founders reached out to local grocers and learned that much of their produce could not be donated to food banks because the food was too perishable or because of policy restrictions, which amounted to thousands of pounds of nutritious food being thrown away every day.